On the Occasion of Ben Shneiderman's Retirement

 Even our undergraduates had outstanding successes, including Sergey Brin, whose father Michael was a math professor at UMD.
 Like many immigrant children Sergey Brin came to study here, earned his BS degree (1993), and then went on to co-found Google.
 Other alumni have established companies and lead research groups around the world.
-A recent success story includes three of the founders of Oculus VR, which was purchased by Facebook for $2B (2014), enabling the founders to donate funds for the construction of the Brendan Iribe Center for Computer Science and Innovation, which is scheduled for completion in 2018.
+A recent success story includes three of the founders of Oculus VR, which was purchased by Facebook for $2B (2014), enabling the founders to donate funds for the construction of the Brendan Iribe Center for Computer Science and Engineering, which is scheduled for completion in 2019.

 There are many other stories of remarkable faculty making breakthroughs and astonishing students winning prizes.
 One of our advantages was Jack Minker’s influential effort in mentoring several dozen young faculty in their applications for the Presidential Young Investigator and NSF Career Awards, thereby accelerating their research agendas.
 Another departmental asset was work by faculty a few years younger than me who introduced our community to emerging topics.